web-deps/odom/docs/assets.md

 __Description__

-ES6 dynamic imports work for all kinds of assets except HTML single file components.
-Single file components, whether HTML or JS, can be imported with `importComponent`.
+ES6 dynamic imports work for all kinds of assets except HTML single-file components.
+Single-file components, whether HTML or JS, can be imported with `importComponent`.
 It is used the same way ES6 dynamic imports are used.

 __Example__